 For a change of scenery, check out the Sand Dunes Pool near Great Sand Dunes National Park.
 In addition to the swimming pool fed by a deep artesian well kept around 98-100 degrees and a hotter therapy pool at 106 degrees, this dune-view hot spring also offers tent and RV camping.

-You can explore the towering dunes by day, soak in the naturally-warmed waters in the evening, and park your camper or compact RV overnight.
+You can explore the towering dunes by day, soak in the naturally-warmed waters in the evening, and park your campervan or compact RV overnight.

 Sand Dunes Pool has recently added “the Greenhouse” — a covered hot spring-fed, adults-only pool area with multiple soaking tubs, a large pool, sauna, and a bar.